birdybird10/Course-Registration-Application/README.md

 This project is a Course Registration Application coded using Java with a focus on Objected-Oriented Programming.
-There can be two types of users: a student and an administrator.
+There can be two types of users: an administrator and a student.
+The administrator can manage and generate reports on courses and register students.
 The student can view/enroll/withdraw from various courses.
-The administrator can manage and generate reports on courses.
-This project utilizes serialization to load/save a Course Directory.
+This project also utilizes serialization to load/save a Course Directory.
 There is also a folder containing a diagram depicting the relationship between the different classes (Student, Admin, CourseDirectory, etc.) as well as a document explaining the way in which various OOP practices were utilized.

 Example interaction (Admin options):